Valeros-LD/valeros-NDE/docs/guide/configuration-system.md

 **Location:** `src/app/config/facets.config.ts`

 Configures how facets are displayed in Valeros.
-The facets themselves are returned by the data layer (see [heritage objects endpoint](https://github.com/netwerk-digitaal-erfgoed/prototypes-data-layers/blob/main/apps/valeros-api/API.md#get-the-heritage-objects-collection)), this configuration file allows you to customize their presentation:
+The facets themselves are returned by the data layer (see [API spec](https://github.com/netwerk-digitaal-erfgoed/prototypes-data-layers/blob/main/apps/valeros-api/API.md#get-the-heritage-objects-collection)), this configuration file allows you to customize their presentation:

 ```ts
 export const FACETS_CONFIG: FacetConfig[] = [